Miss Julie, Owner & Teacher

 Miss Amber, Teacher & Competition Team Head Coach

 A native of Ballwin, Missouri, Amber received training at Beutell School of Dance, Motion Express School of Dance and Renee Johnson's Dance Studio.
 She has been trained in ballet, pointe, tap, jazz, modern, lyrical, contemporary, acrobatics, and ballroom.
 While attending George Washington University, she taught, choreographed and performed with Balance: The GW Ballet Group.
 As a member of the group, she had the opportunity to dance her dream role of Clara in The Nutcracker.
 She was a professional dancer with Dancin’ Unlimited Jazz Dance Company for two years under the direction of Marilyn York.

 Amber has been teaching and assisting for over 18 years and has worked with dancers in all levels and styles.
 Her students have won platinum awards and placed in the overalls at regional dance competitions and made it to the semi-finals of the Fox Teen Talent Competition.
+She is also a regional choreography winner.
 She uses her extensive dance background to instill strong technique in the classroom, while inspiring her students to bring their unique creativity to every exercise and performance.
 What is most important to her, however, is that her students take away life skills like responsibility, confidence in front of a group, work ethic, and positive self-esteem.

 Amber lives in Manchester with her husband and two sons, Max and Henry.
 Max is also a student at the studio.